Sebastion-Vigil/parte-de-horas/README.md

      - need a day total var in DaySum
  - Make button that calcs & displays biweekly total when clicked
    * Not certain but likely to go in Timesheet
+   * 2nd guessing this; perhaps go w/auto display all the way
  - Sanitize input
    * ~~Make a single f() that handles all possible edge cases~~
    * _keep peepin' game for ze bugz yo_